RTIInternational/researchnet/documentation/docs/specifications.md

 ## Deployment

-Currently we certify a HIPPA compliant configuration with using Docker containers and support the following cloud service providers: Amazon Web Services (AWS), Digital Ocean, Microsoft Azure, and IBM Softlayer.
+Currently we working towards a HIPAA compliant configuration on Amazon Web Services (AWS).